taylorjg/solitaire-rl-py/README.md

 * [OpenAI Gym](https://gym.openai.com/)
 * A custom OpenAI Gym environment: [gym-solitaire](https://github.com/taylorjg/gym-solitaire)

+This code isn't great.
+It doesn't always seem to converge.
+And even when it does, it is pretty slow to run and can take up to 16,000 episodes to start solving the puzzle convincingly.

+Nonetheless, this is my first attempt at solving a problem using reinforcement learning so I'm pretty happy with it and have learnt at lot.
+But I will continue to experiment in an effort to find an implementation that is quicker and more stable.

 # How it works

 These are just some rough notes for now.